-SLEEP instruction puts the nvSRAM in sleep mode.
-When the SLEEP instruction is issued, the nvSRAM takes t{SS} time to process the SLEEP request.
-Once the SLEEP command is successfully registered and processed, the nvSRAM toggles HSB LOW, performs a STORE operation to secure the data to nonvolatile memory and then enters into SLEEP mode.
+SLEEP instruction puts the nvSRAM in a sleep mode.
+When the SLEEP instruction is issued and CS is brought HIGH, the nvSRAM performs a STORE operation to secure the data to nonvolatile memory and then enters into sleep mode.
 The device starts consuming I{ZZ} current after t{SLEEP} time from the instance when SLEEP instruction is registered.
 The device is not accessible for normal operations after SLEEP instruction is issued.
-Once in sleep mode, the SCK and SI pins are ignored and SO will be Hi-Z but device continues to monitor the CS pin.
+Once in sleep mode, the SCK and SI pins are ignored and SO is Hi-Z but device continues to monitor the CS pin.